deitch/booster/README.md

 * Automatic list/update of related resources
 * Built-in validations
 * Custom validation functions
+* Validation based on values in other resources (e.g. child cannot be set to "valid" if "parent" is not "valid")
 * Default field values
 * Default search filters
 * Check for unique items and conflicts
 * Restrict mutability by field
 * Cascading field changes to children
+* Cascading delete: automatically cascade deletes to children, prevent if children exist, or prevent unless force
 * Differing visiblity by field: public, private, secret and custom
 * Custom presave processors
 * Custom model functions